Silvia Peppoloni: Career and impact

-She run the blog entitled "Storie di Gea" Storie di Gea in the online magazine ReWriters, where she wrote on scientific, ethical, social and political issues relating to the environment, geosciences, and global anthropogenic challenges of our times.
-She collaborated with national newspapers such as Corriere della Sera in specific its cultural supplement "La Lettura", and other magazines such as MicroMega and CiviltàAppennino.
+She runs a blog entitled "Storie di Gea" Storie di Gea in the online magazine ReWriters, where she's been a writer as well.
+She has also collaborated with national newspapers such as Corriere della Sera in its cultural supplement "La Lettura", and other magazines such as MicroMega and CiviltàAppennino.
 She is also invited speaker at events related to inclusion and diversity in geosciences.

-Dr Peppoloni is known for her fundamental contribution to the definition, development, and promotion of geoethics.
-She is co-author of the Geoethical Promise, an Hippocratic-like oath for geoscientists, and the Cape Town Statement on Geoethics, a document summarising values, concepts, and contents related to geoethical thinking, translated in 35 languages.
-She is working to create awareness about "the growing impact of human activities on bio-geological systems" and how to promote geoethics as a responsible way of thinking and managing the planet for creating safe and healthy interactions among humans and other biotic and abiotic entities forming the Earth system.
-Her studies and activities have laid the foundations of geoethics and greatly contributed to developing its theoretical structure and practical applications.
-She also contributed subjects on "Geoethics in Disaster Risk Reduction" for the course "A Resilient Future: Science and Technology for Disaster Risk Reduction", organized by the École Polytechnique Fédérale de Lausanne (Switzerland).
+Dr Peppoloni is known for her contribution to the definition, development, and promotion of geoethics.
+She is co-author of the Geoethical Promise, an Hippocratic-like oath for geoscientists, and the Cape Town Statement on Geoethics, a document summarising values, concepts, and contents related to geoethical thinking, translated into 35 languages.
+She works to create awareness about "the growing impact of human activities on bio-geological systems" and how to promote geoethics as a responsible way of thinking and managing the planet for creating safe and healthy interactions among humans and other biotic and abiotic entities forming the Earth system.
+Her studies and activities have laid the foundations of geoethics and contributed to developing its theoretical structure and practical applications.

+In 2026, She received Distinguished Service Award from the Geological Society of London "for her extraordinary and deeply transformative contribution to the geoscience community, emerging as a leading international figure in the advancement and promotion of geoethics."'